 This is especially true if we’re comparing two similar products – if one product has dozens, or hundreds, of 5-star reviews and in-depth feedback, while another has no reviews (or worse, an average rating of only 1-3 stars), which would you choose?

-2. Reviews are another weapon in your book’s marketing arsenal
+2. Amazon reviews are another weapon in your book’s marketing arsenal

 One of the most challenging pieces of marketing anything is trying to think of new things to say.

 You’ve shared a behind-the-scenes look at your publishing journey.
 You’ve shared all of the benefits your book can offer.
-You’ve even shared excerpts of content to entice people to buy.
+And you’ve even shared excerpts of content to entice people to buy.
 Once you’ve done all of that, what else is there?

 Reviews give you a reason to continue talking about your book.
 Every time a good review comes in, you have something to share on social media and with your email list.
-And if you’ve built a genuine relationship with your followers, they will be genuinely excited on your behalf, which leads to likes and favourites, comments, and clicks through to your book’s listing on Amazon.
+And if you’ve built a genuine relationship with your followers, they will be genuinely excited on your behalf.
+This leads to likes, comments, and clicks through to your book’s listing on Amazon.

 3. Reviews help drive traffic to your Amazon listing

-When you share your good reviews on social media or with your email list, not only does it remind your followers that your book exists – it reminds them to visit its Amazon listing.
+When you share your good reviews on social media or with your email list, it reminds your followers that your book exists.
+It also reminds them to visit its Amazon listing.

-On top of this, some reviewers have other channels where they publish their reviews – on their own blogs, on Goodreads, on review sites where they are members – all of which helps your book get in front of more people.
+On top of this, some reviewers have other channels where they publish their reviews.
+Their own blogs, Goodreads, and review sites where they are members all help your book get in front of more people.

-Finally, there are a number of book advertising sites out there where you can promote your book if you’re running a special discount (some examples include BookBub, Kindle Nation Daily, and The Fussy Librarian), and some of these sites require a minimum number of reviews before they accept books.
+Finally, there are a number of book advertising sites out there where you can promote your book if you’re running a special discount.
+Examples include BookBub, Kindle Nation Daily, and The Fussy Librarian.
+Some of these sites require a minimum number of reviews before they accept books.
 Once you break through that threshold, these new marketing opportunities become available to you.

 How do you do it?
-3 tactics to launch your book with 20+ reviews
+3 tactics to launch your book with 20+ Amazon reviews

 So how do you do it?